Hood Hundred

 At this time, we do not have a trail work requirement.
 However, we strongly believe ultrarunners should contribute some amount of volunteer trail stewardship each year, especially considering the significant use and dependence on public lands the sport of trail and ultrarunning requires.

-We will work with our beneficiary, 44 Trails, to hold at least one trail work party in the months leading up to the race (likely May and/or June) and would love your participation-- date and location TBA.
+We will work with our beneficiary, 44 Trails, to hold at least one trail work party in the months leading up to the race (likely May and/or June) and would love your participation-- dates and location TBA or posted on their website at https://www.44trails.org.

 Cancellations